LavinasChange/infoblox-java/README.md

             .tlsVerify(false)
             .build();
 ```
+> Default WAPI version is <b>v2.5</b>

 <details>
  <summary>Walmart Infoblox Provider</summary>

    A new `InfobloxClientProvider` class has been provided to create
-   `InfobloxClient` trasparently based on the `FQDN`.
+   `InfobloxClient` transparently based on the `FQDN`.
 This will be make use of a `/secrets/infoblox-conf.json` config file to get all the infoblox endpoint configurations.
 To get a client (cached) for supported domain,

    ```java
    String fqdn = "test.us.walmart.net";